 Private Donor Awards and Scholarships

-Private Donor Awards (PDA) provide financial assistance to students who have demonstrated academic achievement and financial need.
-These scholarships are funded by gifts given and are administered by the Coppin State University Development Foundation.
+Assistance is available to students who have demonstrated academic achievement and financial need.
+These scholarships are funded by the generous support of our donors to the Coppin State University Development Foundation.
 The two priorities of the program are to both facilitate the wishes of the donor and to assist with increasing enrollment, retention, and graduation rates.
-Please note, funding for all scholarships and awards depends on availability of funds.

 Only currently enrolled Coppin students are eligible to apply.
 In addition, to be considered eligible all applicants must: